White Holy Apostles Logo with crest

 • Maintain a 67% (credit) Completion Ratio (the required percentage of credits successfully completed relative to the total number of credits attempted).

-For purposes of calculating the Completion Ratio, grades of A, B, C, D, and P are considered complete while grades of F, WF, W, and I are considered NOT complete.
+For purposes of calculating the Completion Ratio, grades of A, B, C, D, and P are considered complete, while grades of F, WF, W, and I are considered NOT complete.
 Credits attempted are defined as the number of credits that will appear on your permanent academic record.

 Your status is SATISFACTORY if you meet Minimum Standard Requirements and have not reached the Maximum Time Frame (see below) for your program.
 Your status is WARNING (PROBATION) if you did NOT meet Minimum Standard Requirements.
-This is a “probationary” semester; you can still receive financial aid and you must take a manageable course load to be successful.
-If you do not meet Minimum Standard Requirements during your probationary semester, your status will be SUSPENSION and
+This is a “probationary” semester; you can still receive financial aid, and you must take a manageable course load to be successful.
+If you do not meet Minimum Standard Requirements during your probationary semester, your status will be SUSPENDED and you will not be eligible to receive financial aid until your SAP ratio is in the satisfactory range.

 Exceptions